Jorciney/consent-flow/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Angular Material**: Material Design components for Angular.
 - **NgRx**: Reactive State for Angular.
+- **Cypress**: End-to-end testing framework for testing the application flow.
 - **Reactive Forms**: An Angular technique for creating forms in a reactive style.

 ## Features